-- a) Long-term maintenance of a steady or increasing size for populations currently at known historic maximum levels and an increasing size for populations' currently below known historic maximum levels; - b) Maintenance of sufficient numbers of females in the population to ensure that their combined reproductive potential is at replacement levels for populations at known historic maximum levels and above replacement levels for populations below known historic maximum levels; - c) Maintenance of sufficient numbers of males in the population to ensure that breeding females have access to multiple potential mates outside of their own and closely related matrilines; - d) Maintenance of matrilines comprised of multiple generations to ensure continuity in the transmission of cultural information affecting survival.
+- a) long-term maintenance of a steady or increasing size for populations currently at known historic maximum levels and an increasing size for populations currently below known historic maximum levels - maintenance of sufficient numbers of females in the population to ensure that their combined reproductive potential is at replacement levels for populations at known historic maximum levels and above replacement levels for populations below known historic maximum levels - maintenance of sufficient numbers of males in the population to ensure that breeding females have access to multiple potential mates outside of their own and closely related matrilines - d) maintenance of matrilines comprised of multiple generations to ensure continuity in the transmission of cultural information affecting survival

-5.2.2.
-Monitoring and Research Strategies
+6.1.2.
+Monitoring and research strategies

-The following monitoring and research programs are essential to define and evaluate the success of the interim indicators of recovery success and will be vital to the establishment of a quantitative recovery goal in five years' time.
+The following monitoring and research programs are essential to define and evaluate the success of the indicators of recovery and will be vital to the establishment of a quantitative recovery goal:

-- a) Routinely monitor resident killer whale population numbers, sex- and age-composition, social structure and genetic diversity. - b) Develop models of resident killer whale population dynamics and demographics, including social and genetic structure.

-- c) Develop a quantitative framework to better understand how key anthropogenic and naturally occurring factors, particularly those identified as threats, affect the dynamics of resident killer whale populations. - d) Undertake studies to identify the role of cultural transmission in the foraging ecology, sociobiology and maintenance of genetic diversity in resident killer whales.
+- a) routinely monitor Resident Killer Whale population numbers, sex and age composition, social structure and genetic diversity - b) develop models of Resident Killer Whale population dynamics and demographics, including social and genetic structure - develop a quantitative framework to better understand how key anthropogenic and naturally occurring factors, particularly those identified as threats, affect the dynamics of Resident Killer Whale populations - d) undertake studies to identify the role of cultural transmission in the foraging ecology, sociobiology and maintenance of genetic diversity in Resident Killer Whales

-Because killer whale populations are closed and animals individually identifiable, routine monitoring provides accurate, detailed life history information, which will be used to determine trends, and to refine and test populations models.
+Because Killer Whale populations are closed to immigration and emigration, and animals individually identifiable, routine monitoring provides accurate, detailed life history information, which is used to determine trends, and to refine and test population models.
 These models will lead to a better understanding of achievable targets for population recovery.
-A better understanding of the anthropogenic and naturally occurring factors that regulate or limit killer whale populations, and of the role and importance of culture, will make it possible to rank threat factors and prioritize recovery actions.
+A better understanding of the anthropogenic and naturally occurring factors that regulate or limit Killer Whale populations, and of the role and importance of culture, will make it possible to rank threat factors and prioritize recovery actions.